 4. Fruits and vegetables

 Do you want to eat “sweet” foods without compromising your caloric values?
-Then you need fruits; they’re nature’s healthy candy.
+Then opt for fruits; they’re nature’s healthy candy.
 Besides supplying low energy content, low-calorie fruits—like vegetables—supply vitamins, antioxidants, water, and essential plant compounds.

 Cooking tip: Vegetables lose large quantities of nutrients when you cook them in water.
 For example, broccoli, spinach, and lettuce may lose 50-60% of their water-soluble vitamin B and C contents after boiling.
 Microwaving vegetables may cause 20-30% vitamin C reduction.
 Don’t overcook vegetables or soak them in hot water to preserve their nutrients.